Construction Notes for the tail and wings

 After you get the laser modified it is a simple task to position it on the C-frame dimpler using scraps, clamps, intricately machined fixtures..... or my favorite, the Handyman's Secret Weapon --- DUCT TAPE! *end of comment*

-I was lucky enough to buy this one-of-a-kind rivet squeezer from another RV builder.
+Many, many, years ago, I was lucky enough to buy this one-of-a-kind rivet squeezer from another RV builder.
 It is stupendously handy AND it will easily smash the big 3/16" spar rivets.
-You can probably make one from the pictures here if you're handy with steel.
-I would consider selling plans for it but then I'd probably have to buy the original RV builder a lot of beer to sooth my conscience for "stealing" his work.
-Anyway, I present it here as an option. *end of comment*
+Blake sells an equivalent unit on www.flyboyaccessories.com if you're interested. *end of comment*

 I always use a swivel set for flush riveting.
 The kind with a red rubber cup.
 They are stupendous.
 Throw your other flush sets away.
 I highly recommend this tool!